 - learn methods regarding the development, working on and evaluation of alternative solutions for design and construction tasks that have a low complexity level. - are able to develop projects from the urban planning stage to the principle spatial disposition all the way to materialization and the joining of building components. - can develop concepts in a systematic manner, select alternatives as well as being able to optimize these. - are able to work through these in an exemplary and detailed manner and to constructively make these more precise with a focus on the clarification of the building structure.

-Content This module teaches the basics of design and construction based on low-complexity design tasks coming from the field of civil and structural engineering.
+This module teaches the basics of design and construction based on low-complexity design tasks coming from the field of civil and structural engineering.
 Here the focus is on clarifying the context, the spatial functional and constructive structure whilst taking into special account the material-related and system-related structural joining principles.

-Module grade calculation The module grade is the grade of the other examination requirements.
-Annotation Only one of the three courses can be booked.
+Only one of the three courses can be booked.
 An even distribution of the students for the three courses/professors takes place in accordance with an allocation procedure based on priorities.
-With a mandatory excursion.